Guess what? You can learn how to play any pop song on the piano with just three things.

 Seventh chords.
 Seventh chords are responsible for that dreamy, jazzy sound you hear in piano music.
 In chord charts, they’re represented like “Cmaj7” and “Cm7.”
 Learn what these all mean here.

 Sus chords and slash chords.
-If you want to learn what “Dsus4” and “G/B” on a chord chart means, learn about sus chords and slash chords.
+If you’ve seen “Dsus4” and “G/B” on a chord chart and wondered what that was all about, learn about sus chords and slash chords.
 They’re easier than they look and they add more personality to your arrangements!

 Okay, so you know how to play chords.
 But how do you know what chords to play if, say, you want to play “Falling” by Harry Styles?